search Where Thought Leaders go for Growth

 • on professional social networks, etc.

-Stage 2: qualifying prospects
+Stage 2: prospect qualification

 From the outset, the sales department gathers the information needed to understand the profile of the prospect or company.